cerrmor/CM2030_WebcamPiano/README.md

   CM2030_averageFace
   CM2030_InstagramFilter

-This project utilizes JavaScript and the p5.js library to implement a series of image filters and generate a computer vision effect.
+This project utilizes JavaScript and the p5.js library to implement computer vision.